Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </image>

-Each profile is declared via the element profile, which itself must be a child of profiles and must contain the name and description attributes.
-The description is only present for documentation purposes, name on the other hand is used to instruct KIWI NG which profile to build via the command line.
-Additionally, one can provide the boolean attribute import, which defines whether this profile should be used by default when KIWI NG is invoked via the command line.
+Each profile is declared via the element profile that must be a child of profiles, and it must contain the name and description attributes.
+The description is only present for documentation purposes, name, on the other hand, is used to instruct KIWI NG which profile to build via the command line.
+Additionally, you can provide the boolean attribute import, which defines whether this profile should be used by default when KIWI NG is invoked via the command line.

-A profile inherits the default settings which do not belong to any profile.
+A profile inherits the default settings that do not belong to any profile.
 It applies only to elements that contain the profile in their profiles attribute.
-The attribute profiles expects a comma separated list of profiles for which the settings of this element apply.
+The attribute profiles expects a comma-separated list of profiles for which the settings of this element apply.

 Profiles can furthermore inherit settings from another profile via the requires sub-element: